Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Cognitive Impairment

 If you’ve experienced even just one night of sleep deprivation, you are probably all too familiar with how it leaves you feeling as though you are in a brain fog the following day.
 Unfortunately, after multiple nights of little to no sleep, this only continues to worsen.
-Much like regular insomnia, Fatal Familial Insomnia is linked to diminished cognitive abilities, including difficulty thinking and concentrating.
+Much like regular insomnia, fatal familial insomnia will cause diminished cognitive abilities, including difficulty concentrating, slower thought processes, and short-term memory loss.2

 Weight Loss